tatango/slate/source/index.html.md

-amount | The amount of money (in USD) that the subscriber donated. donated_at | The date and time that the donation was made. donated_platform | The donation platform that the donation was made using. utm_campaign | The utm_campaign URL parameter of the link used to make the donation. utm_medium | The utm_medium URL parameter of the link used to make the donation. utm_source | The utm_source URL parameter of the link used to make the donation.
+amount | The amount of money (in USD) that the subscriber donated. donated_at | The date and time that the donation was made. donated_platform | The donation platform that the donation was made using. donation_platform_uid | The unique id associated to the donation. utm_campaign | The utm_campaign URL parameter of the link used to make the donation. utm_medium | The utm_medium URL parameter of the link used to make the donation. utm_source | The utm_source URL parameter of the link used to make the donation.